Barbados – An Island Of Progress

 To Market, To Market

 To indeed discover some of the charms that make Barbados so unique visit Cheapside Market, a public indoor and open-air market in the island’s capital, Bridgetown.

 Cheapside Market is an area that the Government has designated to small, side-of-the-road vendors and artisans to show and sell their wares, as well as a large open building where you’ll find all manner of fresh local produce at fair prices.

 Located in the building right next to the General Post Office, the ground floor of Cheapside Market offers a large variety of goods to purchase – everything from fresh fruits, local ground provisions, aromatic herbs, and spices, to even a butchers section where you can choose from all kinds of cuts of meat.

-The second-floor houses vintage second-hand clothing, jewelry, a dressmaker, food stalls, and even a public restroom.
+The second floor of the market houses vintage second-hand clothing, jewelry, a dressmaker, food stalls, and even a public restroom.

 Tip: Just opposite Cheapside Market is an area known as the Temple Yard.
 Here you’ll find many local artisans going about their daily business and are always happy to see a new face.
 You’ll find locally made carvings, artwork, leather goods, shoes, and even food stalls to tempt your tastebuds after a hard day of shopping.

-All of the vendors and craftspeople in this Cheapside Market area are extremely pleasant and helpful, and like most Bajans are always up for a chat and a laugh.
+All vendors and craftspeople in this Cheapside Market area are delightful and helpful.
+Like most Bajans, they are always up for a chat and a laugh.
 Want to know more about the people of Barbados?
 Read our People page to get a real feel for what is quite possibly Barbados’ greatest asset!

 Hint: The best time to visit Cheapside Market is on a Saturday, where it is a hive of activity and colorful characters.
 You’ll find many locals shopping for their weekly fresh produce, and you’re bound to get a real taste of the hustle and bustle of local life here in Barbados.